elixir-cldr/cldr_trans/README.md

   schema "articles" do
     field :title, :string
     field :body, :string
+    # use the 'translations' macro to set up a map-field with a set of nested
+    # structs to handle translation values for each configured locale and each
+    # translatable field
     translations :translations
   end

   def changeset(article, params \\ %{}) do
     article
     |> cast(params, [:title, :body])
+    # use 'cast_embed' to handle values for the 'translations' map-field with
+    # a nested changeset
     |> cast_embed(:translations, with: &translations_changeset/2)
     |> validate_required([:title, :body])
   end

   defp translations_changeset(translations, params) do

     translations
     |> cast(params, [])
+    # use 'cast_embed' to handle values for translated fields for each of the
+    # configured languages with a changeset defined by the 'translations' macro
+    # above
     |> cast_embed(:es)
     |> cast_embed(:fr)
   end